TEAMLIGHTSABERS/FRC_2022-2023/README.md

 # GitHub Revisited

 Near the top of this repository is a green button called "Code" next to the word "About".
 Left click on "Code" and select the "Open with GitHub Desktop" option.
-If the GitHub Desktop doesn't exist it will download it and ask you to log-in.
+If the GitHub Desktop Application doesn't exist on your computer, GitHub will download it and ask you to log-in.
 If you don't have an account, create one for free and repeat the process of left clicking on "Code" and logging-in to the GitHub Desktop.

 ![image](https://user-images.githubusercontent.com/54441806/206072601-60adb60e-19bf-4245-85d4-27e3497e33dd.png)
 ---------------------------------------------------------------------------------------------------------------